HELLSNAKES/the-beautiful-bot/README.md

  - [x] Use the data of the difficulty on the url rather than the hardest difficulty
  - [x] Draw Stars
  - [x] Draw CS, AR, HP and OD with the bars
- - [ ] Draw Beatmap's length, BPM, number of circles, number of sliders
+ - [x] Draw Beatmap's length, BPM, number of circles, number of sliders
+ - [ ] Change all the positioning values from actual to relative for better responsive images.
  - [ ] calculate the maximum number of pp (No mod) for a 100% acc FC, 95% acc FC and 90% acc FC and draw the result
  - [ ] Draw the maps avaliable difficulty and select the difficulty that is on the url
  - [ ] Create an Algorithm to change the background to a colour that fits the beatmap image **(Optional)**